 The number of adults with dementia is increasing every year causing a respective increase in the number of caregivers of dementia patients.
 It is estimated that there are more than 16 million adult caregivers of dementia patients and more than two-thirds of them experience some form of sleep disturbance.
 According to research, caregivers of dementia patients sleep for shorter duration and have a more disturbed sleeping pattern compared with other adults of the same age.
 An accumulated loss of sleep leads to the diminished ability of caregivers to function efficiently and also compromises the quality of caregiving to the patients.

-Major contributors of sleep disturbance of caregivers of dementia patients
+Major contributors to sleep disturbance in caregivers

 The treatment of a caregiver’s sleep problems starts with an understanding of the main contributing factors of the sleep disturbance.
-Researchers have recognized three main contributors of sleep disturbance: disrupted sleep routine of the caregiver, burden, and depression associated with caregiving, and the physical health problems arising due to caregiving.
+Researchers have recognized three main contributors to sleep disturbance: disrupted sleep routine of the caregiver, burden, and depression associated with caregiving, and the physical health problems arising due to caregiving.